Things You'll Need

 Make a Handle

 1.)
 Find a sturdy, Y-shaped piece of wood.
 You can make a slingshot with a forked branch of just about any size, but a piece about 6 to 9 inches long with a fairly uniform thickness of 1 to 2 inches will make a strong, easy-to-use slingshot.
 Try to find a piece with as few imperfections as possible; even moderate cracks can render your slingshot dangerous or unusable.
-If there are knots or bumps you can cut or sand them off.
+If there are knots or bumps you can cut or sand them off.2.)
+Peel off the bark.
+With the bark gone the slingshot will be more comfortable to hold.
+You may need to let the branch dry a little before you can get the bark off.

 3.)
 Let the wood dry.
 This step isn't necessary, but if the wood is still green, it's a good idea to let it slowly dry.
 This will give it more stability and strength.